marcelluscaio/faceMovie/readme.md

 - [X] Setting card sectiong height based on other element's size
 - [X] Scrollbar and select styling
 - [X] Total responsiveness

+## Contributing

+Contributions are always welcome!

+Please read the <a href='/contributing.md'>contribution guidelines</a> first.